 My mum went bright red in her face, she mumbled something and left the living room very quickly; she apparently suddenly had something to do.
 Dad found this whole situation very amusing.
 He laughed and laughed.
 He eventually said: “There was nothing premature about your birth.
 Everything was done and happened on time, and at the right time.”
 He winked & carried on giggling.
 Mum was nowhere to be seen ;-).

-When they met, they were very different to each other, and they are still so different.
+When they met, they were these two beautiful young souls, who couldn’t have been any more different to each other, and they still are.

 He is the fire, she is the earth.